 Papaya Tree from wikimedia.org

-University of Florida researcher Nam Dang, and colleagues in Japan have documented papaya’s anticancer effect against a broad range of lab-grown tumours, including cancers of the cervix, breast, liver, lung and pancreas.
+University of Florida researcher Nam Dang, and colleagues in Japan have documented papaya’s anticancer effect against a broad range of lab-grown tumors, including cancers of the cervix, breast, liver, lung, and pancreas.
 The researchers used an extract made from dried papaya leaves.
 The anticancer effects were stronger when cells received larger doses of the tea.
-Dang and his colleagues also documented that papaya leaf extract, boosts the production of key signalling molecules called Th1-type cytokines.
+Dang and his colleagues also documented that papaya leaf extract boosts the production of key signaling molecules called Th1-type cytokines.
 This suggests that it is possible to use the immune system to fight cancers.
 The papaya extract did not have any toxic effects on normal cells, avoiding a common and often devastating consequence of many cancer therapies.
 More on health benefits of papaya leaves

 Papaya leaf extracts are said to help in low platelet count related to dengue.
 A study by Dr. Sanath Hettige of Srilanka indicates that papaya leaf extract helps to “normalize clotting and repair liver damage caused by dengue”.
-Dr Hettige’s clinical trials of about 70 dengue patients found that the patients who were given papaya leaf extract recovered fully within two days without hospital admission.
-He says that it is important to take papaya leaf juice at the early stages of dengue, before the disease progresses and damages vital organs.
+Dr. Hettige’s clinical trials of about 70 dengue patients found that the patients who were given papaya leaf extract recovered fully within two days without hospital admission.
+He says that it is important to take papaya leaf juice in the early stages of dengue before the disease progresses and damages vital organs.
 Papaya leaves for low platelet count in Dengue

 Papaya Home Remedies

-- Fresh juice of the raw papaya when mixed with honey and applied over inflammed tonsils in diphtheria, stops the infection from spreading.
+- Fresh juice of the raw papaya when mixed with honey and applied over inflamed tonsils in diphtheria, stops the infection from spreading.

 - For fungal infections, grind dried papaya seeds to a paste, and apply.
 Take raw papaya slices and gently rub on the affected area, and wash after some time.
 This is an excellent home remedy for fungal infections.